mtxrii/STAMP-Language/README.md

 Run Stamp once compiled with the files to execute as the first program argument.
 Arguments following filename will apply to your script.
 Like such:

 ```
-./STAMP Fibo-Sequence.txt 6 -v
+./STAMP Fibo-Sequence.txt 6 --v
 ```

-In this case a script named Fibo-Sequence is run with program arguments `6` and `-v`
+In this case a script named Fibo-Sequence is run with program arguments `6` and `--v`

 # Syntax
 ### Blocks & Indenting